 The patriarchy's encyclopedia

-"L’Encyclopédie beauté bien-être" edited by Anne-Marie Seigner, in Paris, in 1964 represents as an institution the patriarchy, a system of society or government in which men hold the power and women* are largely excluded; as well as gays, lesbians, bisexuals, travesties, transexuals, transgenders, queers and intersexual people.
+L’Encyclopédie beauté bien-être, edited by Anne-Marie Seigner in Paris in 1964, represents an institution of patriarchy—a system of society or government in which men hold power and women* are largely excluded, along with gay, lesbian, bisexual, travesti, transsexual, transgender, queer, and intersex people.

-This encyclopedia is part of a larger collection: "L’Encyclopédie de la maîtresse de maison", "L’Encyclopédie des parents modernes", "L’Encyclopédie des cuisines régionales et étrangères", "L’Encyclopédie de la décoration".
+This encyclopedia is part of a larger collection that includes: L’Encyclopédie de la maîtresse de maison, L’Encyclopédie des parents modernes, L’Encyclopédie des cuisines régionales et étrangères, and L’Encyclopédie de la décoration.

-The first chapter of the Encyclopedia is called “Le visage”.
-“Soins de la peau, des dents, des cheveux.
+The first chapter of the encyclopedia is titled Le visage (“The Face”): “Soins de la peau, des dents, des cheveux.
 Maquillage: yeux, bouche, oreilles, front.
 Coiffures - Chirurgie esthétique.
-Esthétique et élégance de l’homme”.
-This chapter is dedicated to the women's face and all the treatments a woman should make in order to achieve the patriarchal beauty standards, including make-up and plastic surgery.
-In addition, the chapter ends with "Esthétique et élégance de l’homme” ("Men's aesthetics and elegance) which makes me understand that a woman's face is not enough the way it naturally is, but needs makeup and plastic surgery in order to exist, while a man is already aesthetic and elegant by default.
+Esthétique et élégance de l’homme.”
+This chapter is entirely focused on the female face and the treatments a woman is expected to undertake to meet patriarchal beauty standards—including makeup and plastic surgery.
+The chapter ends with a section titled Esthétique et élégance de l’homme (“Men's Aesthetics and Elegance”), which implies that a woman’s face is not sufficient as it is and requires enhancement through makeup and surgery, while men are inherently aesthetic and elegant by default.

-Lynn Hershman Leeson is an artist and filmmaker from the US.
-Her work combines art with social commentary, particularly on the relationship between people and technology.
-From 1974 until 1978, she conceived, constructed and developed a fictional persona and an alter ego called Roberta Breitmore.
+Lynn Hershman Leeson is an artist and filmmaker from the United States.
+Her work blends art and social commentary, especially concerning the relationship between people and technology.
+From 1974 to 1978, she created a fictional persona and alter ego named Roberta Breitmore.
+The creation of Roberta involved not only physical transformation through makeup, clothing, and wigs, but also the development of a complete personality, sustained over time, with verifiable existence through documents like a driver’s license, credit card, and letters from her psychiatrist.

 On the left, Lynn Hershman Leeson, Masked Roberta.
 Roberta Breitmore Series.
 1975.